jep-project/jep-python/README.rst

 jep-python |Build Status|
 =========================

-This is the Python implementation of the JEP protocol, providing language authors with a frontend library for IDE/editor integration and a backend library for language support.
+This is the Python implementation of the Joint Editors Protocol (JEP), see http://joint-editors.org/ for more information. jep-python is providing language authors with a frontend library for IDE/editor integration and a backend library for language support.

 This implementation is currently compatible with Python 3.3+.

+Look at these associated projects on productive use of the library:

+    * Frontend used in Sublime editor: https://github.com/jep-project/jep-sublime
+    * Backend used for improved CMake language support: https://github.com/jep-project/jep-cmake

 Backend support
 ---------------